GeoBiking,Org

 • AKA "Bread Crumbs" or "Trails"

-• Track names are limited to 13 characters
+• I limit Track names to 13 characters - (National Geographic limit)

 • Limited to 250 points per track for earlier Garmin units.
 (Relaxed recently as most units now handle 500)